AllenRodger22/A-Frog-Startup-Company---public-designs/README.md

 # Game Designs from 2022

-# List of what we have done this year so far

-> Any feedback is welcomed and you can comment on the game design pages if you have a notion account. also, you can use the the following information to contact me:

-Email: allen.thepolitecat@gmail.com
-Discord: AllenRodger#6162
->

 # What am I  working on right now?

 > I'm working in improving the quality of designs that are in v.0.1.0 to reach a 1.0.0 version.